Anthony R. Cardno

 “Yeah, catch your breath and stay right here, so we don't forget where that little door is.”
 He stood up.
 “I just wanna see how far the room goes.”

 “Two minutes, I promise.
 You'll be able to see my light, and I won't go any farther than where I can see yours.”

 The thing that was a different color suddenly looked like a body.
-If I squinted, I could make out a head of wrinkled skin capped with long white hair, and a wiry bare torso with one arm laid directly alongside.
+If I squinted, I could make out a head, wrinkled skin, capped with long white hair.
+A wiry bare torso, one arm visible directly alongside it.
 I blinked, squinted again, thought I could make out hips, leg, feet.
 The drumbeat seemed a little closer, and quicker by just a touch.
 I put the palms of my hands over my ears, pushed to create pressure, and pulled them loose.
-The drumbeat didn’t change.
+The drumbeat didn't change.

 I tried the old trick of moving your eyes left or right without moving your head, to focus someplace else and see if the image changes, like you do when you're staring at stars in the night sky and they seem to disappear.

-The head had turned to look at me, eyes open and staring.
+The image changed.
+The head had turned to look at me.
+Eyes were open and staring.

 My flashlight went out.

 And I could still see the face, the whites of the eyes.

 “Fuck.”
 I whispered.
 Or tried.
 Nothing came out when I opened my mouth.
 I tried to call for Delaney, but couldn't get my vocal chords to work.
 I was glad I'd emptied my bladder outside.
 I started to slide back on my ass towards where I knew that little opening was.
 The eyes were following me; as I moved backwards they maintained the same distance they'd had when my flashlight was still on.